mekatronik-achmadi/archcustom/notes/generals/computer/yugioh.md

 	+ emulated/0/data/io.github.edo9300.edopro/files/

 **NOTE:**
-- For Android, its recommended to use Internal Storage and do Copy Asset
+- For Android,
+	+ its recommended to use Internal Storage and do Copy Asset
-- For copy card pics on Android, try to copy from Computer to MicroSD, then MicroSD to EDOPro pics
+	+ For copy card pics on Android
+		+ try to copy from Computer to MicroSD, then MicroSD to EDOPro pics
+		+ add .NOMEDIA to speed up copy process
 - If repositories clone failed, delete files in repositories folder to re-clone

 All Card Pics: